emptythevoid/krown_keyboard_usb/README.md

-This is a keyboard matric translation for a Krown keyboard (pulled from a TTY unit) using a Teensy LC.
+This is a keyboard matrix translation for a Krown keyboard (pulled from a TTY unit) using a Teensy LC.

 This assumes that pin 1 (red) on the keyboard ribbon is connected to pin 1 on the teensy, and so on.